suds-community/suds/HACKING.rst

 =================================================

 Base sources should remain Python 2.x compatible.
-Since the original project states aiming for Python 2.4 compatibility we should do so as well.
+Since the original project states aiming for Python 2.4 compatibility we do so as well.

 The Python 3.0 minor release is not supported.
 See `Python 3.0 support`_ subsection below for more detailed information.